 Identify subclinical factors

 Counsel egg freezing candidates

 Guide targeted lifestyle counseling

-Fertilome analyzes 49 variants in 32 genes associated with a spectrum of female reproductive conditions.
+The Fertilome test analyzes 49 variants in 32 genes associated with a spectrum of female reproductive conditions.
 The Fertilome panel was developed through a systematic literature review and statistical meta-analysis.

 Take the next step

 1. https://clinicalgenome.org/site/assets/ les/2657/current_clinical_validity_classi cations.pdf

 2. The Fertilome test only includes genetic variants that meet the American College of Medical Genetics and Genomics (ACMG) and American Pathology (AMP) 2015 guidelines for pathogenicity of a genetic marker.